krmalewski/project2/readme.md

 * edit descriptions of places saved to your _Bucket List_
 * view current weather conditions in the city that you chose
 * view a list with information including rating, reviews, address, phone number, and a link to more Yelp reviews of places saved to your _Bucket List_
-* view a Google Map of the city that you chose with markers on all the locations that have been saved to your _Bucket List_
+* view/interact with a Google Map of the city that you chose with markers on all the locations that have been saved to your _Bucket List_

 ## Use Case
 User will start by searching for a city that they are interested in visiting.
 The results will populate a list of popular tourist attractions with information including rating, reviews, address, phone number, and a link to more Yelp reviews.